U.S. lawmakers aim to tighten sanctions to spur Iran talks

 Graham said lawmakers from both parties will soon introduce a resolution that would call on Iran to turn over all of its highly enriched uranium to the international community and dismantle its centrifuges used in the enrichment process.

 Corker and Menendez also serve on the banking committee, which had planned to meet this week to weigh a further tightening of financial sanctions.
-Corker said Democrats have canceled that meeting.
+Corker said Democrats have cancelled that meeting.

 Kerry is due to brief Congress on the talks this week.